Photo by Adobe Stock/imacture

 Even the shortening of a tail, such as through docking, seems to inhibit a dog’s ability to communicate with other dogs.
 To investigate the role of tail length in dog-dog encounters, a team of researchers built remote-controlled replicas of dogs with different lengths of tail, and they observed more behavioral nuance in the reactions of dogs to long-tailed versus short-tailed replicas.
 This suggests that more communicative information was gleaned from a long tail, which may mean that a longer tail is more effective at sending messages than a shorter tail.

-Photo from Adobe Stock/willbrasil21
+Photo by Adobe Stock/willbrasil21

 The long and short of it is that tails are important to dogs.
 Thus, tail docking is a freedom inhibitor (and a form of disfigurement) that limits a dog’s ability to communicate.
 We are in support of enlightened breed standards that don’t involve cutting off puppies’ tails.